JVT038/MetaTube/README.md

 $ py setup.py
 # Now move the newly created directory python-musicbrainzngs/build/lib/musicbrainzngs to the directory where all the packages are stored.
 # In a virtual environment, you'll have to move this directory to Lib/site-packages
+# Outside of a virtual environment, it's in `%appdata%/Python/Python<version>/site-packages, where <version> can differ per user, and version.
 # See this thread for more info: https://stackoverflow.com/questions/29980798/where-does-pip-install-its-packages

 # Before running the server, make sure to enter your environment variables in example.flaskenv and rename example.flaskenv to .flaskenv, so remove 'example'.